 ...when it involves a GROUP BY:

-SELECT p.id, p.firstname, p.lastname, p.address, -- these auxiliary fields is helpful to program users count(*) FROM people p JOIN visits v ON p.id = v.person_id GROUP BY p.id ,p.firstname, p.lastname, p.address; -- these ancillary fields aids the RDBMS on preventing -- programmers from accidentally committing the same mistake as MySQL programmers. -- see the Mysql code near the bottom.
+SELECT p.id, p.firstname, p.lastname, p.address, -- these auxiliary fields is helpful to program users count(*) FROM people p JOIN visits v ON p.id = v.person_id GROUP BY p.id ,p.firstname, p.lastname, p.address; -- these ancillary fields aids the RDBMS on preventing -- programmers from accidentally committing the same mistake as MySQL programmers. -- see the Mysql code near the bottom of this post.

 Notice the p.firstname, p.lastname and p.address are wrapped to new line.
 I do that to emphasize that the system is semantically grouping person's record(s) based on its ID, not on its firstname, lastname nor address.